zack-test-org/git-xargs/diagnose/README.md

 1. VPC checks: e.g., validate NACLs, peering connections, etc.
 1. Visualizations: show the connectivity graph (e.g., Route 53 -> ELB -> Instances) and which checks are passing and failing visually.
+1. Fetch log files: when the SSH check fails, grab relevant log files (e.g., syslog), and show them right away to help spot the error!
 1. And so on.